-Nominal GDP per capita 2022 (3) (Current prices, US dollars)
+Nominal GDP per capita 2022 (3)

-(1) Source: Central Bank of Uruguay and latest Minister of Finance projection for 2022.
+Source: Central Bank of Uruguay.

-(2) Source: Ministry of Economy estimates based on data from BCU.
+Source: Ministry of Economy estimates based on data from BCU.

-(3) Source: For Uruguay, annual nominal GDP in USD through 2022Q3 from Central Bank of Uruguay and population from National Institute of Statistics.
+Source: For Uruguay, annual nominal GDP in USD through 2022Q4 from Central Bank of Uruguay and population from National Institute of Statistics.
 For the rest of LATAM countries: WEO October 2022, International Monetary Fund estimates on nominal GDP in dollars and population for 2022.

-Goods exports hit record high in 2022 on the back of higher commodity prices; significant tourist sector recovery expected in 2023.
+Goods exports hit a record high in 2022 on the back of higher commodity prices; inbound tourism was higher in 2023Q1 than in 2019Q1, before the onset of the global pandemic

-Export of goods by destination (1)
+Export of goods by destination (1) (% in total, 2022)

-Tourists inbound (3)